Race and ethnicity in censuses: Bulgaria

 Bulgaria enumerated people by mother tongue in 1880 and 1887 and used this info to determine their ethnicities.
 Bulgaria directly enumerated people by ethnicity from 1900 all the way up to its most recent census in 2011, with the exception of the 1985 census.

 Croatia

 The people of Croatia have been enumerated by ethnicity/nationality from at least 1953, including the censuses of 2001 and 2011.

 Czech Republic

 Czechoslovakia (of which the territory of the Czech Republic was a part) enumerated people by ethnicity in 1921 and 1930, and the Czech Republic did the same thing from 1991 to the present day.

 Estonia

 People in Estonia were enumerated by ethnicity/nationality from 1922 to the present day.
 People in Estonia were also enumerated by native tongue in the 1897 Russian Empire Census.
-During this time period Estonia was under the control of the Russian Empire, then independent, then (excluding World War II) under the control of the Soviet Union, and then independent again since 1991.
+During this time period Estonia was under the control of the Russian Empire, then independent, then (excluding World War II) under the Soviet occupation and then independent again since 1991.
 There were 192 different ethnicity/nationality options in the 2011 Estonian census.